rundeck/rundeck/docs/en/manual/03-basics.md

 By default, commands or scripts executed on the command line by `dispatch` are queued as temporary jobs in Rundeck.
-The `dispatch` command is equivalent to a "Run and Forget" action in the graphical console.
+The `dispatch` command is equivalent to a "Run and Forget".

 The script below is a long running check that will conduct a check periodically waiting a set time between each pass.
 The script can be run with or without